imagej/imagej-omero/README.md

 The installer will:

-*   Download and install ImageJ into OMERO's `lib/ImageJ.app` folder, with the Fiji and OMERO-5.0 update sites enabled.
+*   Download and install ImageJ into OMERO's `lib/ImageJ.app` folder, with the __Fiji__ and __OMERO-5.0__ update sites enabled.
 *   Install OMERO script wrappers for all available ImageJ commands into OMERO's `lib/scripts/imagej` folder.

-Alternately, if you wish to use an existing ImageJ installation:
+### Using an existing ImageJ installation

+If you already have ImageJ installed on the OMERO server machine, you can use that, rather than installing a new copy of ImageJ:

 1. Enable the __OMERO-5.0__
     [update site](http://wiki.imagej.net/Update_Sites).